The Astrodynamics Group is a lively and active group researching into space mission design and space surveillance and tracking.

 Our main goal in mission design is to exploit the nonlinearities of the dynamics and optimal control theory to reduce mission costs and enable new mission concepts.
 We apply our research to a variety of problems, including low-thrust and impulsive interplanetary transfers, formation flying design and control, rendezvous and docking, remote sensing missions.

-The group has had a long association with SSTL and contributed to the successes of a number of SSTL missions in the orbit and attitude maintenance of their satellite.
+Our group has had a long association with Surrey Satellite Technology Ltd (SSTL) and contributed to the successes of a number of SSTL missions in the orbit and attitude maintenance of their satellite.
 Our research has been funded also by other private and public organisations including by European Space Agency, European Commission, and European Office of Aerospace Research and Development.